open/close all folders

 Grand Duke of Cassel-Felstein: There is the writing.

 Grand Duke: We were both in the photograph.

 Holmes: Oh, dear!
 That is very bad!

-Holmes gets a lovely little bit of snark in against the King of Bohemia later in the story, after the King declares (of Irene Adler), "Is it not a pity she is not on my level?"
-"Indeed, from what I have seen she is on a very different level from your Majesty."
+- Holmes gets a lovely little bit of snark in against the King of Bohemia later in the story, after the King declares (of Irene Adler), "Is it not a pity that she was not on my level?"
+"From what I have seen of the lady she seems indeed to be on a very different level to your Majesty."

-Holmes' Last-Second Word Swap in The Adventure of the Norwood Builder.
+- Holmes' Last-Second Word Swap in The Adventure of the Norwood Builder.
 "Arrest you!
-This really is most gratiómost interesting.
-On what charge to you expect to be arrested?"
-Even funnier when you try to picture the look on his face (it isn't described so you've got free rein here)...
+This really is most gratimost interesting.
+On what charge do you expect to be arrested?"
+Even funnier when you try to picture the look on his face (it isn't described so you've got free rein here).

 "We have got to the deductions and the inferences," said Lestrade, winking at me.
 "I find it hard enough to tackle facts, Holmes, without flying away after theories and fancies."